LeeProut/javascript-challenge/README.md

 * allowing users to filter the table for specific values

-### Part 1:
+### Level 1:
-* rendering the table and allowing the user to enter a date for filtering the data:
+* Using HTML and [JavaScript](https://github.com/LeeProut/javascript-challenge/blob/main/UFO-level-1/app.js), rendered a table on a webpage that allows the user to enter a date for filtering the data:

 ![UFO table date filter](/images/filterDatePt1.png)

-### Part 2:
+### Level 2:
-* rendering the table and allowing the user to enter a value for any of the following values, as well as any combination of the following values:
+* Using HTML and [JavaScript](https://github.com/LeeProut/javascript-challenge/blob/main/UFO-level-2/app.js) functions, rendered a table on a webpage that allows the user to search for each of the following values, as well as any combination of the following values:

 - [x] date
 - [x] city